 - Co-pays are fixed prices that a policyholder must pay upfront for certain health care services, such as office visits, emergency services, or prescriptions.
 You or your insurance company may be billed later for the rest of the costs of service.
 Plans with higher premiums usually offer lower co-pays.

-- A deductible is the specified amount of money that you must pay for covered health benefits before your insurance will pay your claims for you.
+- A deductible is a specific amount of money that you must pay for covered health benefits each year before your insurance will step in to pay your claims for you.
 If your deductible is $1,500, for example, your insurance company will not pay any of your costs until you have paid $1,500 out of pocket for health care services.
 In other words, some insurance plans will not pay any of your health care costs until you “meet” your deductible (other plans will pay a small percentage of your health care costs before you meet your deductible).
 Most of your medical costs, including your co-pays, count toward your deductible; your monthly premium does not count.

 - Coinsurance describes how you and your insurance company will split a bill for coverage.
 It usually uses a percentage or ratio.
 A plan with 80/20 coinsurance means that once you meet your deductible, your insurance company will pay 80% of your medical costs and you will pay the remaining 20%.
 For many plans, coinsurance kicks in once you meet your deductible.
 Other plans may offer coinsurance right off the bat, every time you buy a prescription, for example.
 Plans with higher premiums usually lower your coinsurance in your favor.